-- a) Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - b) Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - c) Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - d) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee - e) Corporate debt securities (of both public and private sector undertakings) - f) Securities issued by banks (both public and private sector) including term deposits as permitted by SEBI / RBI from time to time and development financial institutions - g) Money market instruments as permitted by SEBI/RBI - h) Securitized Debt - i) The non-convertible part of convertible securities - j) Derivative instruments like Stock/Index Futures, Stock/Index Options, Interest Rate Future, Interest Rate Swap, Forward Rate Agreement and such other derivative instruments permitted by SEBI. - k) ADRs / GDRs / Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India - I) Units of Mutual Fund Schemes/Exchange Traded Funds - m) Cash & cash equivalents - n) Non-convertible Preference shares. - o) Repo transactions in corporate debt securities. - p) Units of REITs & InvITs. - q) Debt instruments with special features - r) Any other domestic fixed income securities subject to requisite approvals from SEBI/RBI, if needed.
+- a) Equity and equity related securities including convertible bonds and debentures and warrants carrying the right to obtain equity shares. - b) Securities created and issued by the Central and State Governments and/or repos/reverse repos in such Government Securities as may be permitted by RBI (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - c) Securities guaranteed by the Central and State Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - d) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - e) Corporate debt securities (of both public and private sector undertakings). - f) Securities issued by banks (both public and private sector) including term deposits as permitted by SEBI / RBI from time to time and development financial institutions. - g) Money market instruments as permitted by SEBI/RBI. - h) Securitized Debt. - i) The non-convertible part of convertible securities. - j) Derivative instruments like Stock/Index Futures, Stock/Index Options, Interest Rate Future, Interest Rate Swap, Forward Rate Agreement and such other derivative instruments permitted by SEBI. - k) Cash & cash equivalents. - I) Investment in debt instruments having structured obligations / credit enhancements. - m) Non-convertible Preference shares. - n) Repo transactions in corporate debt securities. - o) Units of REITs & InvITs. - p) Debt instruments with special features. - q) Units of Mutual Funds Schemes/Exchange Traded Funds. - r) Any other domestic fixed income securities subject to requisite approvals from SEBI/RBI, if needed. - s) Investment in foreign securities: